radhika004/Driver_safety_monitoring_system/README.md

 pip install -r requirements.txt requirements.txt

-Copy code
 opencv-python
 tkinter
 pyttsx3
 playsound

-▶️ How to Run
+## ▶️ How to Run
 Run the app using the following command:

-bash
-Copy code
 python app.py
 Once the application starts:

-You’ll see a GUI window with alert buttons (e.g., Motion, Person, No Activity, Camera Error).
+# You’ll see a GUI window with alert buttons (e.g., Motion, Person, No Activity, Camera Error).

-The live camera feed starts in the background.
+# The live camera feed starts in the background.

-When an alert condition is detected:
+# When an alert condition is detected:

-The corresponding button turns red for a few seconds.
+- The corresponding button turns red for a few seconds.

-A voice alert announces the event (e.g., “Motion detected!”).
+- A voice alert announces the event (e.g., “Motion detected!”).

-After 5–10 seconds, the button returns to normal color.
+- After 5–10 seconds, the button returns to normal color.

-🧩 Code Explanation (app.py)
+## 🧩 Code Explanation (app.py)
-1. Imports and Initialization
+- 1. Imports and Initialization
 python
 Copy code
 import cv2